techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 If your run (`npm start`) and check your application, you will see that the browser draws just a quarter of this circle.
 This happens because, by default, the origin axis is rendered in the top left corner of the window.
 Besides that, you will also see that the `svg` element does not fit the entire screen.

 To make things more interesting and easier to manage, you can make your canvas fit the entire screen.
-You will also want to reposition its origin to be on the center the X axis and to be near the bottom (you will add your cannon to the origin in a little while).
+You will also want to reposition its origin to be on the center the X-axis and to be near the bottom (you will add your cannon to the origin in a little while).
 To do both, you will need to change two files: `./src/components/Canvas.jsx` and `./src/index.css`.

 You can start by replacing the contents of the `Canvas` component with the following code: